Sophia, Georgetown

 Sophia is a ward of Georgetown, the capital of Guyana.
-It's a predominantly Afro-Guyanese community, and formerly one of Georgetown's poorest neighborhoods.
+It is a predominantly Afro-Guyanese community, and formerly one of Georgetown's poorest neighbourhoods.

-Sophia was where Forbes Burnham presented "Declaration of Sophia" at a People's National Congress meet in December 1974.
-It outlined the plan for nationalization as a part of a "socialist revolution."
+Sophia was where Forbes Burnham, then Prime Minister of Guyana, presented "Declaration of Sophia" at a People's National Congress meet in December 1974.
+It outlined the plan for nationalization as a part of a "socialist revolution".

 Location

 Sophia is bounded by the Downer Street Canal in the East, the Eastern Highway and Ganges Street in the West, the Lamaha conservancy in the South and the railway embankment as the northern boundary.
 However, Lilliendaal (south), Pattensen (south), Turkeyen (south) and Cummings Park are areas east of Sophia that are all included for the sake of "common ground" whenever Sophia is thought of as a catchment area.

 Services

 Sophia has a Multi-purpose Community Centre, a Youth Vocational Centre (established by the Catholic Church in 2002), and a small Youth Friendly space serves as recreation for youths.
 Other facilities are located in the community including a Care Centre for children removed from unsafe homes, a Juvenile Detention centre and a youth Training Centre.

 Schools include Nursery, Primary, a Special School and a centre for Children With Disabilities.
 A health clinic and a police station are also present to serve the community.
 As of 2017, there is a Major Road; completed under the APNU/AFC Government, that connects four of the aforementioned five Sections/'Fields' providing ease of transportation and reducing traffic congestion in the area.